Toonlaf/Asteroids-Game/README.md

 ## 🤝 Join Our Space Force!
 This game is evolving faster than alien technology!
 Got ideas?
 Bugs to report?
 Want to add a dancing alien?
 We're all ears (even if some of us have antenna)! 👽

-## 📜 Space Law
-[Insert your chosen license here.
-May we suggest the "Don't be a Black Hole" License?]

 ## 🙏 Tips of the Space Helmet to:
 - The OG Asteroids by Atari (You walked so we could fly... in space!)